 The Ownership Problem

-AI has made it cheaper and faster to build digital products than ever.
-But without governance, ownership and direction, that speed creates technical debt, digital waste and teams left maintaining systems they did not design.
+AI has made building cheaper and faster, but without ownership, that speed can create technical debt, digital waste and teams maintaining systems they did not design.

-AI has made it cheaper and faster to build digital products than ever.
-But without governance, ownership and direction, that speed creates technical debt, digital waste and teams left maintaining systems they did not design.
+AI has made building cheaper and faster, but without ownership, that speed can create technical debt, digital waste and teams maintaining systems they did not design.

 If you are rethinking how your team is set up for this, we should talk.
-Learn more about our Digital Strategy and Delivery service.
+You can also read more about our Digital Strategy and Delivery service.

 Opinion